 It all comes down to communicating…

 If for some reason, you’re unable to make a repayment, you should discuss it with your lender.
 Your lender will help you pan out a solution to this.
 The sooner you come clean to your lender, the less you’ll fall behind your repayments.
-If you fail to do so, the lender might press a CCJ on you, which will put you in more jeopardy.
+If you fail to do so, the lender might take out a CCJ on you, which will put you in more jeopardy.

 If you miss a payment as a one-off event, you’ll most likely only be charged a late payment fee.
 This will get reported to CRAs but won’t have a significant impact on your credit score.